Data model structure

 * `exchangeRate` is **a leaf (field)** in the tree,

-<figure><img src="https://2112972046-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F2CssJT0zIo4SJQLbSZ6l%2Fuploads%2Fgit-blob-74883de5f437263604a380103f4f7162dfe2e315%2FkodProvidera.png?alt=media" alt="przykład z kodem providera"><figcaption><p><em><strong>Figure 2.</strong> Example of a provider fetching the current currency exchange rate from the API (NBP)</em></p></figcaption></figure>
+<figure><img src="/files/497085aeb639966b068deda41bef37b736b68ea5" alt="przykład z kodem providera"><figcaption><p><em><strong>Figure 2.</strong> Example of a provider retrieving the current currency exchange rate from an API (NBP)</em></p></figcaption></figure>

-* the key, i.e. the currency code (`currencyCode`), e.g. "EUR" or "USD", is taken from the provider's input parameters,
+* the key, i.e. the currency code (`currencyCode`), e.g. "EUR" or "USD", is retrieved from the provider's input parameters,

 * this value is passed to the provider from the data model,

-* path parameters (`pathParams`) build the request URL in the form: `/rates/A/{currencyCode}` (the letter "A" denotes the table of average currency exchange rates published by NBP),
+* path parameters (`pathParams`) build the request URL in the form: `/rates/A/{currencyCode}` (the letter "A" denotes the table of average exchange rates published by NBP),

-### Configuring data sources for a field
+### Configuration of data sources for a field

-<figure><img src="https://2112972046-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F2CssJT0zIo4SJQLbSZ6l%2Fuploads%2Fgit-blob-a86d2faadc46924920ac10b4eee1c1654cadf497%2FzrodlaDanychParametryMapowanie.png?alt=media" alt="przykład z kodem providera"><figcaption><p><em><strong>Figure 3.</strong> Example of using a provider as a data source in the model</em></p></figcaption></figure>
+<figure><img src="/files/0fbe9c745720dccc6047f216433c50bd53631739" alt="przykład z kodem providera"><figcaption><p><em><strong>Figure 3.</strong> Example of using a provider as a data source in the model</em></p></figcaption></figure>

 In the case described: